EdgarBodiaj/Databox-YouTube-Driver/README.md

 In order for the driver to work, the user needs to input their youtube credentials, which will then be passed to the youtube-dl program in order to obtain the data.

 When the metadata is downloaded it is then converted into json format, stripped of unnecessary data and stored into the Time Series blob store (TSBlob).
+Data currently is refreshed every 30 seconds (for testing purposes).

 The format of the json data stored is:
 - FullTitle     (The full title of the video)